Horseshoe crab

 Distribution & Habitat

 There are four species of horseshoe crab still alive, but only one (the Atlantic horseshoe crab) lives in the Western Hemisphere.
 They can be found all along the Atlantic Coast from Nova Scotia, Canada down to the Yucatan Peninsula in Mexico, but the majority live in Delaware Bay.
 The largest concentration of breeding horseshoe crabs anywhere in the world can be found around the Bay each spring.
 The Bay is particularly ideal because of its relatively shallow depth, allowing the water to warm quickly after winter and stimulate horseshoe crab spawning.
 When not onshore for spawning season, horseshoe crabs live offshore in deeper waters.
-Some have been found at depths of over 600 ft, but studies indicate they prefer depths of less than 100 ft.
+Some have been found at depths of over 600 feet, but studies indicate they prefer depths of less than 100 ft.

 Diet